-Cat 5e or cat 6 cables now are the mainstream of the copper network solution, but optical technology are progressing to promote higher category copper cables for the increasingly heavy-loaded data center solution.
-Cat 8 cables lately has been much talked about, especially after the TIA category 8 cabling standard approved.
-Category 8 is regarded as the next-generation twisted-pair cabling specification for higher data rate, but it is still under development.
+Cat 5e or cat 6 cables now are the mainstream of the copper network solution, but optical technology is progressing to promote higher category copper cables for the increasingly heavy-loaded data center solution.
+Cat 8 cables lately have been much talked about, especially after the TIA category 8 cabling standard approved.
+Category 8 is regarded as the next-generation twisted-pair cabling specification for a higher data rate, but it is still under development.
 Here is what we need to know about the basics of Cat 8 cabling.

 Main Features of Category 8 Standard

-Cat 8 cable is especially designed to support 25G or 40G Ethernet data rate with a link distance of up to 30 meters, which is sufficient for most switch-to-server connections for top-of-rack (ToR), middle-of-row (MoR) or end-of-row (EoR) topologies.
+Cat 8 cable is specially designed to support 25G or 40G Ethernet data rates with a link distance of up to 30 meters, which is sufficient for most switch-to-server connections for top-of-rack (ToR), middle-of-row (MoR) or end-of-row (EoR) topologies.
 In addition, category 8 cabling is fully backward compatible with category 6A cabling, including RJ45 connectivity, and supports all Category 6A applications such as 10GBASE-T for a distance of 100 meters.

 Category 8 cabling and components are specified with transmission performance of up to 2 GHz (four times the bandwidth of Category 6 cabling and two times the bandwidth of category 7) with more stringent alien crosstalk requirements.
 Meeting these requirements requires a shielded cabling system (F/UTP, S/FTP or F/FTP), just as seen in the above picture.
 What’s more, the cat 8 cables do not need more power to operate over shorter distances for 25GBASE-T/40GBASE-T application.
 The power needed to transmit a signal 30 meters at 40 Gb/s is approximately the same as the power needed for 10GBASE-T transmission for distances up to 100 meters.